cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 // CCF: Consumer Chain Function
 // implements the AppModule interface function BeginBlock() {
+  if providerChannel != "" AND channelKeeper.GetChannelState(providerChannel) == CLOSED {
+      // the CCV channel was established, but it was then closed;
+      // the consumer chain is no longer safe

+      // cleanup state, e.g.,
+      // providerChannel = ""

+      // shut down consumer chain
+      abortSystemUnless(FALSE)
+    }
+  }

   HtoVSC[getCurrentHeight() + 1] = HtoVSC[getCurrentHeight()]
 }
 ```